 2. Valle Verzasca

-Whenever you look up things to do in Ticino or Lugano, Valle Verasca always shows up in the photographs.
+Whenever you look up things to do in Ticino or Lugano, Valle Verzasca always shows up in the photographs.
 This is a very popular place in Ticino that is a 30-minute drive from Locarno.
 The beautiful turquoise waters are the top draw here as the water rushes through the rocky river tumbling through waterfalls, boulders, and under historic bridges.

 Make sure to get out and go for a hike along the river and watch the death-defying locals leap into the water from the Ponte dei Salti stone-arched bridge.